 'Antibiotic' means a substance produced by living microbes that kills or inhibits the growth of other microbes (in the present context, this also includes compounds that are partly or fully synthetically produced).
 Antibiotics have been used since the 1930s to treat infectious diseases in humans and animals.
-The word 'antibiotic' also covers antifungal, antiparasitic and antiviral preparations, but only antibiotics with antibacterial effects are discussed here.
+Antibiotics and antimicrobials are often used as synonyms.
+In the broad sense of the word antimicrobials also cover antifungal, antiparasitic and antiviral preparations, but only agents with antibacterial effects (antibiotics) are discussed here.

 Modes of action of antibiotics